 The Council has entered into a partnership agreement for the delegation of Adult Social Care functions to Northumbria Healthcare NHS Foundation Trust.
 In conjunction with this, a number of officer roles are shared between the Council and Northumbria Healthcare NHS Foundation Trust.
-These are outlined in Note 8 Officers' Remuneration.
+Details of these are outlined in Officers' Remuneration Note.